7 Of The Best Parks And Gardens For A Lovely Stroll In Dublin

 So, here are some of the best spots you can make the most of.

-St. Paddy’s park is a top tier green space in the city.
+St. Patrick’s Park is a top-tier green space in the city.
 The beautiful grass and colourful flowerbeds are overlooked by the majestic St. Patrick’s Cathedral.
-It’s a great day out for all, and even sits by the River Liffey.
+It’s a great day out for all and even sits by the River Liffey.

-Corkagh park sits in south Dublin, with the River Camac, and features Ireland’s only purpose built cycle track.
-Elsewhere, the park has lakes perfect for fishing, flowerbeds to wonder among, and is overflowing with places to sit to enjoy a great book.
+Corkagh Park sits in South Dublin, with the River Camac, and features Ireland’s only purpose-built cycle track.
+Elsewhere, the park has lakes perfect for fishing, flowerbeds to wander among, and is overflowing with places to sit to enjoy a great book.
 What more could you ask for?

 St. Anne’s is the second-largest park in Dublin, sitting at 240 acres, and was formerly an estate owned by the Guinness family.
 On top of walking paths, rose gardens and ponds, the park boasts some great sporting facilities in the form of tennis courts and football pitches.